PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-xxx_chapter-xxx.md

 Rarity nuzzles her head to my chest.
 "If this is our last day together, I'm at least glad I am about to spend it with you."

-I nuzzles the top of her head.
+I nuzzle the top of her head.
 "Me too."
 I kiss her head.

 We sit there in silence for a while, just enjoying each others presence.

 I whisper in her ear, "I love you."

-She whisper back, "I love you too," before kissing my chest.
+She whispers back, "I love you too," before kissing my chest.

 "Do you think Twilight will be able to figure out how to stop it?"